The moka pot, a timeless Italian icon

 Born in difficult times

-In the 1930s, the economic situation deteriorated all over Europe and fascism was on the rise in Germany and Italy.
+In the 1930s, the economic situation deteriorated all over Europe, and fascism was on the rise in Germany and Italy.
 In 1935 Italy invaded Ethiopia for the second time and merged it with other parts of the continent it controlled already into Italian East Africa.
 The invention of the moka pot by Luigi de Ponti fell into these tumultuous times.
 Nevertheless, Alfonso Bialetti saw the potential of this invention and started manufacturing the moka pot, which is also called a caffetiera in Italy.
-It allowed families to make a great coffee in their home and to save on their coffee bar bill.
-Now, an espresso-like coffee could be enjoyed at home.
-It was not quite the same thing, but close enough and very affordable.
+It allowed families to make great coffee in their homes and to save on their coffee bar bills.
+Now, an espresso-like coffee can be enjoyed at home.
+It was not quite the same thing, but it was close enough and very affordable.
 This was certainly a very important reason for its success.

 The success story made by Renato Bialetti